4d/4d-for-ios/docs/DetailformTemplate-Create.md

 >
 > Click [here](prerequisites.html) to see what you'll need to get started!

 In this tutorial, we'll guide you through the creation of a detail form template.
-It will display an **image header**, as well as **title and content fields** that will be duplicated in the generated iOS app.
+It will display an **image header**, as well as **title and content fields** that will be duplicated in the generated iOS and Android App.

 ![Custom template final result](assets/en/custom-detailform/custom-template-final-result.png)